Don’t you hate the big nuisance of grease-clogged drains?

 5. Hydro Sewer Jet

-Lastly, you can use a hydro sewer jet to clean a sink clogged drain.
-Instead of purchasing a hydro sewer jet, you can rent one and use it to clean your sink’s clogged drains.
+Lastly, a hydro sewer jet can clean a sink-clogged drain.
+Instead of purchasing a hydro sewer jet, you can rent one and use it to clean your sink’s blocked drains.

 It requires a lot of experience, so you must be careful while using this method.
 Excess pressure can severely damage your kitchen sink.
 So, you should contact a professional plumber if you don’t know how to use this machine.